-If an investigator's project changes during the grant award period, they are required to provide a letter from their supervisor outlining the new project, and must include any changes to the budget.
-This will be reviewed by the Grants Assessment Committee in conjunction with the funder, and the investigator will be advised of the outcome.
+If an investigator's project changes during the grant award period, they are required to provide a letter from their supervisor outlining the new project and must include any changes to the budget.
+This will be reviewed by the Chair of Grants Assessment Committee who will advise the Arthritis Australia Board where necessary, and the investigator will be advised of the outcome.